Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Evaluation

 As in \citep{imbusch2022synthetic}, we evaluate our method on the YCB-Video~\citep{xiang2018posecnn} and HomebrewedDB~\citep{kaskman2019homebreweddb} datasets.
 Both datasets are part of the well-known BOP challenge~\citep{sundermeyer2023bop} and contain object meshes---a prerequisite for generating synthetic data.

-YCB-Video contains 21 YCB~\citep{calli2015ycb} objects captured with an \mbox{RGB-D} camera in 92 videos, totaling approx. 134k frames.
+\textit{$\circ$\,YCB-Video} contains 21 YCB~\citep{calli2015ycb} objects captured with an \mbox{RGB-D} camera in 92 videos, totaling approx. 134k frames.
 The frames exhibit difficult lighting conditions and camera noise.
-For synthetic data, we use our prior work Stillleben~\citep{schwarz2020stillleben}, which generates physically plausible arrangements and renderings on the fly during training.
+For synthetic data, we use Stillleben~\citep{schwarz2020stillleben}, which generates physically plausible arrangements and renderings on the fly during training.

-HomebrewedDB is a slightly smaller dataset with 13 different scenes.
-Following \citep{imbusch2022synthetic}, we only use the Primesense frames.
+\textit{$\circ$\,HomebrewedDB} is a slightly smaller dataset with 13 different scenes.
+Following \citep{imbusch2022synthetic}, we only use the PrimeSense frames.
 The ``val'' split is used for training, and the ``test'' split for evaluation (HomebrewedDB does not contain a ``train'' split with real data).
 The semantic segmentation is trained and evaluated only on the BOP test objects.
-For synthetic data, we use the BlenderProc4BOP synthetic frames provided by BOP.
-In earlier work~\citep{imbusch2022synthetic} we used Stillleben data, but since Stillleben is not well adapted to HomebrewedDB, which contains many occluding background objects, we observed lower performance.
-The BlenderProc4BOP images allow us to demonstrate our method on a second type of synthetic data.
+For synthetic data, we use the BlenderProc4BOP synthetic frames provided by BOP. \citet{imbusch2022synthetic} used Stillleben data for HomebrewedDB, but since Stillleben is not well adapted to HomebrewedDB, which contains many occluding background objects, we observed lower performance.
+The BlenderProc4BOP images also allow us to demonstrate our method on a second type of synthetic data.